davedoesdev/dxf/README.rst

    verification.
 -  ``DXF_TLSVERIFY`` - Optional path to custom CA bundle to use for TLS verification.
+-  ``DXF_PLATFORM`` - Optional platform (e.g. ``amd64/linux``) to use
+   for multi-arch manifests.
+If a multi-arch manifest is encountered and this is not set then a dict containing entries for each platform will be displayed.

 You can use the following options with ``dxf``.
 Supply the name of the repository you wish to work with in each case as the second argument.